Asia stocks edge up as Wall St. extends comeback rally

 Crude has lost more than a third of its value since the beginning of October and is heading for declines of more than 20 percent in 2018.

 In addition to supply concerns, worries about slowing global economic growth have dampened investor demand for riskier asset classes and pressured crude.
-[O/R]

-Spot gold XAU=, which has benefited this week from the global market turmoil stood little changed at $1,274.46 an ounce following an ascent to a six-month high of $1,279.06 on Wednesday.
+Spot gold, which has benefited this week from the global market turmoil stood little changed at $1,274.46 an ounce following an ascent to a six-month high of $1,279.06 on Wednesday.

 Editing by Sam Holmes